 Theme: "Strategic Alliance for Sustainable Broadband Development.”

-I wish to thank Mr. Dirk Currie, Chairman of The Caribbean Association of National Telecommunication Organizations (CANTO) and CEO of Telesur Suriname and his Vice Chairman Mrs. Helma Etnel, Chief Executive of TELEM St. Maarteen for the invitation to speak at this historic 30th Annual CANTO Conference and Trade Show.
+I wish to thank Mr. Dirk Currie, Chairman of The Caribbean Association of National Telecommunication Organizations (CANTO) and CEO of Telesur Suriname and his Vice Chairman Mrs. Helma Etnel, Chief Executive of TELEM St. Maarten for the invitation to speak at this historic 30th Annual CANTO Conference and Trade Show.

 I note with interest that both Telesur of Suriname and TELEM of St. Maarten are one hundred percent (100%) owned by the respective governments of Suriname and St. Maarten.